 - Pain in the lower back or legs

 - Severe abdominal pain, vomiting and diarrhea, leading to dehydration

 - Low blood pressure

 When to see a doctor

-See your doctor if you have common signs and symptoms of Addison's disease, such as:
+See a health care provider if you have common symptoms of Addison's disease, such as:

 - Severe fatigue

 - Weight loss that doesn't happen on purpose